-The City will contract with a third party fair housing services provider to promote and affirmatively further fair housing opportunities for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial status, disability, or other characteristics protected by state and federal fair housing law.
-The City will also contact the fair housing service provider annually to obtain information on cases and referrals originating in Rolling Hills.
+The City will complete a Fair Housing Outreach and Enforcement Options Memorandum to determine options for ensuring that existing and prospective residents have access to fair housing services, and that property owners are apprised of Fair Housing laws and practices.
+This could include an agreement with a third party fair housing services provider to promote and affirmatively further fair housing opportunities for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial status, disability, or other characteristics protected by state and federal fair housing law.
+Other alternatives for outreach, education, and enforcement also may be considered.
+Based on the findings of the Memorandum, the City will implement Fair Housing measures, including Programs 21 and 22 described below.